Berkeley Notes

 Definition 8

-The probability mass function (or distribution) of a discrete random variable XX is the frequency with which XX takes on different values.
+The probability mass function (or distribution) of a discrete random variable XXX is the frequency with which XXX takes on different values.

 Continuous random variables are largely similar to discrete random variables.
 One key difference is that instead of being described by a probability “mass”, they are instead described by a probability “density”.